HarperFast/harper/README.md

 ## Getting Started
 HarperDB can be installed in one of two ways
+* hdb_install
 * hdb_run
-* hdb_install

-The process is the same; however, bin/hdb_run will also start HarperDB.
+The process is the same; however, HDB_HOME/bin/hdb_run will also start HarperDB.

 From the HarperDB root directory execute either of the following:

 ```
-cd bin
+cd HDB_HOME/bin
-hdb_run
+hdb_install

 ```